AsyncTI4/TI4_map_generator_bot/README.md

 }
 ```

-Set the 5 variables to match your bot, user, server, and system.
+Set the 5 {variables} to match your bot, user, server, and system.

 ## 2.0 - Using Docker